Max Steel (film): Cast

 In addition, Mike Doyle appears briefly as Jim McGrath, Max's father.

 Production

 Development

-An early attempt to create a Max Steel film occurred in December 2009 when Paramount Pictures purchased the rights to the franchise.
+An early attempt to create a Max Steel film occurred in December 2009 when Paramount Pictures purchased the film rights to the franchise.
 Taylor Lautner was an early choice for the starring role, although he later dropped out due to commitment to the Stretch Armstrong film.
 In January 2013, production was suspended when Max Steel was developed into a television series of the same name, airing later that year.
 In August 2013, plans for a new film adaptation resumed with Mattel partnering with Dolphin Entertainment to fund the film.

 In February 2014, Ben Winchell and Ana Villafañe were cast as Max McGrath and Sofia Martinez, respectively.
 That same month, the press officially confirmed Andy García's casting as Dr. Miles Edwards.
 In May 2014, Maria Bello and Mike Doyle joined the cast as Molly and Jim McGrath, Max's parents.